 The evolution and development of social networks over the past decade supported decision-making in various fields.
 Those fields range from biology to management.
+For example, Ye and Kasemsarn (2010) analyzed social networks characteristics.
+Hu and Pekin (2010) looked at social behavior in social networks analysis.
+Ben-Zvi and Gordon (2007) examined company positioning using a simulation.

-However, decision support is considered to be a difficult task.
-The reason for that is that those processes are complex and data relationships are hard to model.
+One such domain is decision support.
+Although some researchers studied decision support in this context (see, for example, Smith and Goldman, 2009) this domain is considered to be a difficult task The reason for that is that those processes are complex and data relationships are hard to model.
 In their study, Dhar and Stein (1997) identify a few major difficulties when developing forecasting models to support decision-making using social networks:

 - 1. Due to high complexity of markets today, models have to cover knowledge regarding data and information relationships where the type and intensity of the relationship can hardly be understood completely. - 2.
-In several domains, including social behavior, forecasting models and system designs usually have to process and analyze data series featuring highly complex behavior.

-- 3. Voluminous economic data series which relate to social behaviors have to be analyzed, especially when exploring intraday market behavior.
-Large amounts of data have to be processed to extract comprehensible information to investors. - 4.
+In several domains, including social behavior, forecasting models and system designs usually have to process and analyze data series featuring highly complex behavior. - 3.
+Voluminous economic data series which relate to social behaviors have to be analyzed, especially when exploring intraday market behavior.
+Large amounts of data have to be processed to extract comprehensible information to investors.

 Since the markets today are non-stationary over time, models and system design are required to be flexible regarding necessary adjustments.

 In the following sections, the authors face these challenges and present an approach to evaluate social networks subsequent to the publication of government announcements (so-called ad hoc disclosures).
-Latest empirical findings from this type of research have revealed significant differences regarding the price effects within news sub-classes (Muntermann and Güttler, 2007).
+Latest empirical findings from this type of research have revealed significant differences regarding the price effects within news subclasses (Muntermann and Güttler, 2007).
 As some news sub-classes reveal either no or sporadic data effects only, the authors infer that building general forecasting models is not always preferable.
 Therefore, a two-stage analysis is proposed.